androcafe/MyCustomDialog/README.md

 # MyCustomDialog
-Dialogs
+<b>Dialogs
-A dialog is a small window that prompts the user to make a decision or enter additional information.
+A dialog is a small window that prompts the user to make a decision or enter additional information.</b>

 <b>Steps to create custom dialog box :</b>
 1) Create layout for dialog in xml.